ToJans/tojans.github.com/content/blog/tesla.md

 Once you know where you're at and what your goal is, you can figure out what to do next.
 There would be several systems working in parallel, and than one "master system" that decides which outputs to use, and whether to defer them to the driver or perform the commands automatically.

   - A hard-coded rule engine where every rule is based on the input of a few sensors, and only has simple output as well, f.e. accel (m²/s) and/or turn (degrees).
-The main motivation behind this engine would be comparable to "Conway's game of life" - [brag mode] Invented by Mr. Mel Conway, whom I spoke to during the #buildstufflt conference last week [/brag mode] - where simple rules can enable complex behavior.
+The main motivation behind this engine would be comparable to "Conway's game of life", where simple rules can enable complex behavior.
   - One or more deep learning networks that takes into account the environment, location, weather, ...
 These would be based on the stats that are collected from cars all over the world.
   - A decision layer built on top of all the previous layers, that evaluates the situation and figures out what to do next:
     - no change.